spencer-brooks/spencer-brooks.github.io/index.md

 ![Spencer Brooks](./assets/img/spencer_brooks_portrait.png)

 Are you signed up for the June SAT, June ACT, or July ACT?
-I still have tutoring openings for May 2022 in these subjects!
+I still have tutoring openings in  May 2022 for exam preparation for these exams!
 You can get in touch at my email above.

 I am an experienced teacher and tutor with a focus on mathematics.
 My background is in teaching and curriculum development for 6th-12th grade and college math, and I have two years of remote teaching and tutoring experience.